TherealJoeyw/dwarf-ii-research/README.md

 ## What can I do with this?

-You do not need to be a developer to get something useful out of this.
-Here are some things anyone can do with a Dwarf II beyond the official app:
+You do not need to be an embedded linux developer to get something useful out of this.
+Here are some things anyone could do with a Dwarf II beyond the official app:

 **Browse and download your photos without the app** Open a web browser on any device connected to the same network as your telescope and go to `http://192.168.X.X/sdcard/` (replace with your telescope's IP).
 You will see all your captured images and can download them directly.